straysheep-dev/straysheep-dev.github.io/docs/blog/posts/wazuh-tailscale.md

 ### Data Visualization

-On the left of the events are all of the fields avaialble to search.
+On the left of the events are all of the fields available to search.
 Clicking on one reveals these are being tracked and graphed.

 To see a graph of *all* logs based on keys, click `Visualize` (and delete any DQL query from the serch bar) to see all logs sorted by keys.